PKU-HMI-Lab/Hybrid-VLA/README.md

 ## ✨ News ✨

-- [2025/03/13] Lift3D is now live on arXiv!
+- [2025/03/13] HybridVLA is now live on arXiv!
 The pre-trained checkpoint on a large-scale robotic dataset has also been released.🚀

 ## ✨ Coming soon ✨